-There are tons of interview myths floating around about the technical hiring process, mostly because it’s usually a black box to candidates.
+There are tons of interview myths floating around about the technical hiring process, mostly because it’s usually a black box for candidates.
 The inherent stress, inexperienced interviewers, tiring challenges, and unresponsive companies are valid reasons for candidates to have a negative view of hiring.
 Some of these myths work against a good interview experience and the candidates’ chances to get hired, so I’d like to call them out and refute them.

 I’ve interviewed a few hundred software engineering candidates in the past 10+ years and designed hiring processes.
 I’ve been supporting software engineers for 6+ years, working with ~40 engineers as their engineering manager.
 My experience is limited to startups and mid-sized companies, so take everything you read here with that in mind.

-Now let’s see the myths and misconceptions.
+Now let’s see the technical interview myths and misconceptions.

 You can never be late.

-Without question, do you best to be at your interview on time and plan things accordingly, but don’t worry, we know sh*it happens.
+Without question, do your best to be at your interview on time and plan things accordingly, but don’t worry, we know sh*it happens.
 If you can please let us know you’ll be late or you’d like to reschedule the interview, I promise you it’ll be fine.
 Nobody in their right mind would try to relate whether you were punctual or not on a single occasion to your future job performance.

 Don’t do research ahead of time because the interviewer will tell you everything you need to know.